McGrath wins Kentucky Dem primary; McConnell showdown awaits

 “There is far too much at stake,” McGrath said in a statement.
 “The differences that separate Democrats are nothing compared to the chasm that exists between us and the politics and actions of Mitch McConnell.
 He’s destroyed our institutions for far too long.”

-By mid-afternoon Tuesday, Booker’s campaign had not publicly commented on the outcome.

-McConnell campaign spokeswoman Kate Cooksey said McGrath’s narrow victory was proof that her campaign is damaged heading into the general election.
-Cooksey portrayed McGrath as a “tool” for the national Democratic establishment and said the challenger was out of step with Kentucky with her support for abortion rights and “government-run health care.”
+McConnell’s campaign said McGrath’s narrow victory showed her candidacy is damaged heading into the general election.
+McConnell campaign spokeswoman Kate Cooksey portrayed McGrath as a “tool” for the national Democratic establishment and said the challenger was out of step with Kentucky with her support for abortion rights and “government-run health care.”

+Booker conceded later in the day and called on Democrats to dedicate themselves “to the work of beating Mitch, so … we can get him out of the way.”
+But his statement mentioned McGrath only briefly, focusing instead on his campaign for economic and racial justice.

+“We’ve proven Kentuckians are hungry for a new kind of leadership, one that puts working people and their struggles before corporate special interests and the corrupt politicians who serve them,” he said.
+“We’ve proven you don’t have to pretend to be a Republican to run as a Democrat in Kentucky, and that people want big, bold solutions to the enormous crises our state is facing.”

-McGrath has raised prodigious amounts of campaign cash, capitalizing on the wrath national Democrats have for McConnell.
+McGrath has raised prodigious amounts of campaign cash, capitalizing on the disdain national Democrats have for McConnell.
 It places her in a position to go toe-to-toe with the always-well-funded McConnell.

 Despite her advantages, McGrath sweated out her victory against the hard-charging Booker.